-amplitude(R)

-$$\propto \left[ \text{amplitude}(L) \; \frac{c}{\sqrt{\sigma(\omega)^2 + c^2}} \right]^n$$

-, (9)

-where c is the contrast of the grating, and $\omega$ is its temporal frequency.
-The role of the quantities $L, \sigma(\omega)$ , and n is easy to understand if one keeps in mind the structure of the model (Figure 1B).
+(7) $$amplitude(R) \propto \left[amplitude(L) \frac{c}{\sqrt{s(f)^2 + c^2}}\right]^n,$$ where c is the contrast of the grating, and f is its temporal frequency.
+The role of the quantities L, $\mathbf{s}(f)$, and n is easy to understand if one keeps in mind the structure of the model (Figure 1B).
 L(t) is the output of the cell's linear weighting function (Equation 1) when the grating has unit contrast.
 It is a sinusoid; here we are concerned only with its amplitude, which for a stimulus of contrast c is [amplitude(L) c].
 The normalization stage divides that by a quantity that depends on the activity of a large number of neurons.
-Appendix A shows that for drifting grating stimuli this quantity is $\sqrt{\sigma(\omega)^2 + c^2}$ , where the function $\sigma(\omega)$ is related to the low-pass properties of the cell membrane.
-It grows with $\omega$ , the temporal frequency of the stimulus.
+In (Carandini et al., 1997b) we show that for drifting grating stimuli this quantity is $\sqrt{\mathbf{s}(f)^2 + c^2}$, where the function $\mathbf{s}(f)$ is related to the low-pass properties of the cell membrane.
+It grows with f, the temporal frequency of the stimulus.
 Finally, the exponent n is a constant and is related to the rectification stage that encodes the membrane potentials into firing rates.

-Equation 9 is very similar to one that was empirically found to fit V1 contrast responses (Sclar et al., 1990; Albrecht and Hamilton, 1982).
+Equation (7) is very similar to one that was empirically found to fit V1 contrast responses (Sclar et al., 1990; Albrecht and Hamilton, 1982).
 The model however does more than that: it predicts the dependence of the responses on all the other stimulus parameters, besides contrast: spatial frequency, temporal frequency and orientation.
-To test these predictions we used the model to fit large data sets obtained by stimulating simple cells with drifting gratings of a variety of contrasts, spatial frequencies, temporal frequencies and orientations (Carandini and Heeger, 1994).
+To test these predictions we used the model to fit large data sets obtained by stimulating simple cells with drifting gratings of a variety of contrasts, spatial frequencies, temporal frequencies and orientations (Carandini et al., 1997b; Carandini and Heeger, 1994).
 Some of our results are shown in Figures 12, 13 and 15.
 We found that the model provides good fits to the data, and accounts quantitatively for all the linear and nonlinear behaviors described in this Chapter.